-- The APCO may modify or change the proposed decision, the proposed permit, or the District analysis on the basis of information set forth in the comments received during the public comment period provided pursuant to subsection D.1.ab., above, or due to further analysis of the APCO.
-Pursuant to subsection D.1.e., above, the APCO shall forward any such modified proposed decision, the proposed permit, the District analysis, and all necessary supporting information to the U.S. EPA. above.
-[Reference: 40 CFR 70.7(g)(5) and 70.8(b)(2)] - 2.
-If the U.S. EPA objects in writing to the proposed decision within 45 days of being notified of the decision and receiving a copy of the proposed permit and all necessary supporting information pursuant to subsection D.1.e., above, the APCO shall not issue the permit.
-The APCO shall either deny the application or revise and resubmit a permit which addresses the deficiencies identified in the U.S. EPA objection within the following timeframes:
+The APCO may modify or change the proposed decision, the proposed permit, or the District analysis on the basis of information set forth in the comments received during the public comment period provided pursuant to subsection D.1.b., above, or due to further analysis of the APCO.
+Pursuant to subsection D.1.e., above, the APCO shall forward any such modified proposed decision, the proposed permit, the District analysis, and all necessary supporting information to the U.S. EPA.
+[Reference: 40 CFR 70.7(g)(5) and 70.8(b)(2)]

-- a.
+- 2. If the U.S. EPA objects in writing to the proposed decision within 45 days of being notified of the decision and receiving a copy of the proposed permit and all necessary supporting information pursuant to subsection D.1.e., above, the APCO shall not issue the permit.
+Also if the public petitions the U.S. EPA within 60 days after the end of the U.S. EPA's 45-day review period and the permit has not yet been issued, the APCO shall not issue the permit until U.S. EPA objections in responses to the petition are resolved.
+The APCO shall either deny the application or revise and resubmit a permit which addresses the deficiencies identified in the U.S. EPA objection within the following timeframes: - a.
 For initial permits, permit renewals, and significant permit modifications, within 90 days of receiving the U.S. EPA objection; or - b.
 For minor permit modifications, within 90 days of receipt of the application or 60 days of the notice to U.S. EPA, whichever is later.
-[The District must revise the permit, resubmit it to U.S. EPA, and take final action within this timeframe.]

 [Reference: 40 CFR Part 70.7(e)(2)(iv) and 70.8(c)]